smeade/hellophoenix/README.md

 ### How to use this

-Read the Pheonix guides for information about each topic.
-Refer to this repository for example code and applications that demonstrate the topic.
-This repository is not a summary of the Phoenix guides nor a replacement for reading them.
-This is also not a replacement for writing the code yourself as you follow along in the guides.
+Read the Pheonix guides for information about each topic using the 'guide' links.
+Refer to this repository for example code ('src' links) and applications ('demo' links) that demonstrate the topic.
+This repository is a reference and is not a summary of the Phoenix guides nor a replacement for reading them nor for writing the code yourself as you follow along in the guides.

 Contact: [@smeade](https://twitter.com/smeade).